 Some of the most popular animals are conveniently housed near the main entrance, including the Californian sea lions, who playfully demonstrate their aquatic skills (and love of fish) twice a day for amazed spectators.
 One of our personal favourites are the clan of meerkats that always seem to be up to something and are super cute whilst doing it.
 You'll notice one of them at all times standing on the highest rock on the lookout for birds of prey and other dangers.
-Other crowd pleasers nearby are the giraffes, red pandas, leopards and tigers.
+Other crowd pleasers nearby are the giraffes, red pandas, Asiatic lions and tigers.

 Slovenia is one of the most forested countries in the world, with nearly two-thirds of its territory covered by trees, and is still home to relatively significant populations of large mammals that have become scarce or extinct in other parts of Europe.
 At the zoo many of these species can be found in more spacious natural enclosures spreading up the side of Rožnik hill, such as brown bears, wolves, lynx, ibex and chamois.
 Visiting these areas feels much like going for a weekend hike in the forest, only with a much greater likelihood of seeing animals!

 One of the more unique presentations is a farm within the zoo.
 While the majority of visitors probably don't come here to see domesticated animals, this farm is different in that it is home to various indigenous breeds of cows, sheep, pigs and others that have been bred over the centuries to meet specific needs of Slovenian farmers.